House approves bill to take aim at gasoline 'price gouging'

 The FTC has conducted numerous investigations that have shown that changes in gasoline prices are based on market factors — not illegal behavior, said Anne Bradbury, the group’s CEO.

 The vote on the House bill comes as Interior Secretary Deb Haaland said she will release a long-delayed, five-year plan that allows Interior to conduct new offshore oil and gas lease sales.
-The current plan expires June 30, and administration officials had not said when or if a replacement would be released.
+The current plan expires June 30, and administration officials had not said when or if a replacement would be released, even as they canceled three offshore lease sales scheduled in the Gulf of Mexico and off the Alaska coast.

 Haaland told the Senate Energy Committee the new plan will be made public by June 30.
 The plan does not issue specific leases or authorize any drilling project.

-“As we take this next step, we will follow the science and the law, as we always do,” Haaland said, vowing a “robust and transparent review process that includes input from states, the public and tribes.”
+“As we take this next step, we will follow the science and the law, as we always do,” Haaland said Thursday, vowing a “robust and transparent review process that includes input from states, the public and tribes.”

 The Biden administration has come under pressure to increase U.S. crude production as fuel prices spike because of the pandemic and the war in Ukraine.